-• he is 90 days or more delinquent on any debt, or

-during the five years preceding the date of the credit report, he has been determined to be in default on a debt, his debts have been discharged in bankruptcy, or he has been the subject of foreclosure, repossession, tax lien, wage garnishment, or writeoff of an FSA debt.
+- he is 90 days or more delinquent on any debt, or - during the five years preceding the date of the credit report, he has been determined to be in default on a debt, his debts have been discharged in bankruptcy, or he has been the subject of foreclosure, repossession, tax lien, wage garnishment, or write-off of an FSA debt.

-A FFEL lender is permitted to establish a more stringent definition of adverse credit history than these regulatory criteria.
-However, under both the FFEL and DL programs, an applicant cannot be rejected for a PLUS loan because she has no credit history-i.e., the absence of a credit history cannot be construed as an adverse credit history.
+An applicant cannot be rejected for a PLUS loan because she has no credit history-i.e., the absence of a credit history cannot be construed as an adverse credit history.

 Someone with an adverse credit history can qualify for a PLUS loan by securing an endorser who doesn't have an adverse credit history.
 For a parent borrower, the endorser may not be the dependent student for whom he is borrowing.
-Instead of securing an endorser, an applicant may appeal a determination of adverse credit history to the lender (for FFELs) or ED (for DLs) by documenting extenuating circumstances.
-The lender or ED has the final decision on whether to make a loan to the person.
+Instead of securing an endorser, an applicant may appeal a determination of adverse credit history to the Department by documenting extenuating circumstances.
+The Department has the final decision on whether to make a loan to the person.

-If your school participates in the PLUS program but a student's parent cannot obtain a PLUS loan, the student is allowed to borrow additional unsubsidized Stafford money (see Volume 3, Chapter 5).
+If your school participates in the PLUS program but a student's parent cannot obtain a PLUS loan, the student is allowed to borrow additional unsubsidized Stafford money (see Volume 3, Chapter 6).